 I had a bit of an epiphany around December when I was scrolling through Instagram.
 Instead of blending to minimise contrast (or covering them up), I wanted to do the opposite.
 Add in strategic contrast highlights to make those pesky white strands unnoticeable even as the hair grows.

 I originally wanted high-contrast highlights against a dark base.
-But thank goodness for Kei who listened to what I wanted (roots that weren’t noticeable when they started to show through) and convinced me to do something less shocking to the system.
-He also guessed (correctly) that there would be something better suited to my colouring, style, and general lifestyle.
+But thank goodness for Kei who listened to what I wanted (roots that weren’t noticeable when they started to show through) and convinced me to do something better suited for my colouring and style.

 Here’s a closeup of my hair a few days BEFORE the appointment.
-Do excuse the photo — I took this really late at night to send Kei because he wanted an up-close photo of my hair to see the colour and condition.
+Do excuse the potato quality photo — it’s the only up-close photo I have that shows the natural colour (greys at all) and condition.
 I should have taken another (better) one.
 Too late!

 And this is the after.
 The changes were diminutive, the overall effect was quite uplifting – and I didn’t have the settling-in period of high maintenance colour.
 It was my hair — greys and all — but better.